-Civil partnerships enable same-sex couples – and, from 31 December 2019, opposite-sex couples – to obtain legal recognition of their relationship.
+Civil partnerships enable couples – of the same sex or opposite sex – to obtain legal recognition of their relationship.

 Couples who form a civil partnership have the legal status of 'civil partner'.

 To form a civil partnership, a couple must first enter notice of their intention to register.
 Before entering notice each of the couple will need to have a 7-day residential qualification and give notice in the area where they live prior to the formation of their civil partnership.

 To enter into a civil partnership, the couple must: